-Cheesy Garlic Roasted Potatoes & Asparagus is an easy, one-pan side dish recipe that makes a gorgeous, delicious addition to a special holiday meal or a regular weeknight dinner!
+Cheesy Garlic Roasted Potatoes and Asparagus is an easy, one-pan side dish recipe that makes a gorgeous, delicious addition to a special holiday meal or a regular weeknight dinner!

 Spring Break is upon us, Easter is around the corner, and I say it’s high time we bid adieu to winter recipes and ring in the new season with some fresh, spring fare!

 I don’t think an Easter menu would be complete without asparagus, so this year I’ve paired this quintessential spring veggie with tender fingerling potatoes in Cheesy Garlic Roasted Potatoes and Asparagus.
 The medley gets tossed with olive oil, salt, and pepper, then roasted with fresh minced garlic and finished off with a shower of sharp Romano cheese.

 The resulting side dish is so delectable that it borders on addictive, with amazing texture and flavor from roasting.
 Veggies + high heat = pure magic, y’all.